Documentation Index

 There are two ways to interact with the bucket:

-2. Direct S3 with temporary credentials — fetch short-lived MinIO/S3 credentials from POST /storage/credentials and use any standard S3 client (boto3, aws-cli, mc, …).
+POST /storage/credentials and use any standard S3 client (boto3, aws-cli, mc, …).
 This is the right path for large files, parallel transfers, multipart uploads, and anything that benefits from a real S3 client library.

 The temporary credentials returned by /storage/credentials are STS-style: an access key, secret key, session token, the bucket name, and the endpoint.
 They expire automatically — request fresh ones whenever you need them.